 - Is financial aid offered for the program?

-embARC partners with local educational agencies and nonprofits to identify and distribute a limited number of scholarships to local students.
-Contact the CED Summer Programs Office before April 2, 2018 to request a scholarship from embARC itself.
-One of our partners is Wishbone, which is accepting applications through December 11, 2017.
+embARC partners with local educational agencies and nonprofits to identify and distribute a limited number of need-based scholarships.
+Contact the CED Summer Programs Office before April 2, 2018 to request a scholarship.

 - How much college credit will I earn?